 A memory box is a box or envelope that holds items from your birth and memories of your baby.
 In the future, it may be something that help you to remember your baby with more clarity.
 You can speak to your midwife about creating a memory box.

 You may want to take photos of the baby or take handprints or footprints.
 You may be able to take a lock of hair.
 Your midwife can help with this.

 You might want to have two sets of baby items such as blankets, teddies and outfits so the baby can have one set and you can keep the other set for your memory box.
 Some people have also said it can be nice to read a book to your baby and then keep it in your memory box to return to later.

 Some hospitals are able to store these keepsakes for you if you aren’t ready to take them home yourself.
 Or you could put them in a sealed envelope or box, which you can open later when you’re ready.

 If a twin or triplet has died, you could take a photograph of your babies together.
 One day you might want to show a surviving child their twin or sibling.

 Some hospitals offer a memory booklet to record details and measurements of your baby.

-You might want to collect scans, pressed flowers you’ve received, letters, the cord-clamp or your own or your baby’s hospital name band.
+You might want to collect scan pictures, pressed flowers you’ve received, letters, the cord-clamp, your baby’s blanket or clothes or your own or your baby’s hospital name band.